lukaaash/sftp-ws/README.md

 ## Overview

 SFTP is a simple remote filesystem protocol misnamed as *SSH File Transfer Protocol*.
 This package provides SFTP v3, but layers it on top of WebSockets instead of SSH.
+This makes it possible to run an SFTP client in any modern web browser.
 Check out my [blogpost](http://lukas.pokorny.eu/sftp-over-websockets/) for more information.

 This package is currently in development and has not been sufficiently tested yet.